alex391/hide-cursor/README.md

 # Hide Cursor
-A chrome (and Firefox eventually) extension that hides the cursor.
+A Chrome (and Firefox eventually) extension that hides the cursor.

 ## Installation
 ### From source